filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 ---
-title: VoD-Frequently Asked Questions
+title: VOD-Frequently Asked Questions
 layout: post
 subtitle: Diary of a film startup part 33
 author: Roger Jackson
-tags: ProRes Amazon IMDb
+tags: Specs Amazon IMDb
 ---

 At Kinonation we get asked certain questions all the time — important issues that deserve thoughtful answers.
 Bottom line: the world of video-on-demand is new, developing fast, rather complex and full of nuance.
 Thus, there are no dumb questions.
 Here are the most frequently asked.